Roman civil war of 432: Prelude

-The war against the Vandals in Africa
+War against the Vandals in Africa

-After Bonifatius had left Ravenna in 429 to reconcile with Galla Placida, he returned to North Africa to campaign against the Vandals.
-They had conquered Mauretania Tingitana and Mauretania by 430 and now began to invade the Numidia region, where Bonifatius was waiting for them with his army.
-In the Battle of Calama, the Romans were defeated by the Vandals in early 430, after which Bonifatius withdrew to the city of Hippo Regius which was besieged from May 430.
-During the siege, the famous church father Augustinus died.
-After 14 months of siege, Bonifatius left the city to the Vandal King and withdrew to join forces with the East Roman general Aspar, who arrived from Constantinople with an army by sea.
-In early 432 they joined against Geiserik, but the Romans again were defeated.
+Following his reconciliation with Galla Placidia, Bonifatius left Ravenna in 429 and returned to North Africa to campaign against the Vandals.
+By 430, the Vandals had conquered Mauretania Tingitana and Mauretania and had begun to invade Numidia, where Bonifatius awaited them with his army.
+The Romans were defeated by the Vandals in the Battle of Calama in early 430, after which Bonifatius withdrew to Hippo Regius, which was besieged from May 430.
+During the siege, the church father Augustine died.

+After 14 months of siege, Bonifatius handed the city over to the Vandal king and withdrew to join forces with the East Roman general Aspar, who had arrived by sea from Constantinople with an army.
+In early 432, Bonifatius and Aspar joined battle against Geiseric, but the Romans were again defeated.

-The conspiracy against Aetius
+Conspiracy against Aetius

-Reportedly Felix began after the promotion of Aetius, a conspiracy against him, but Aetius was Felix ahead and planned an assassination attempt.
+Reportedly, Felix began a conspiracy against Aetius after the latter's promotion, but Aetius anticipated him and planned an assassination.
 In May 430, Felix and his wife were murdered in the Ursiana Basilica in Ravenna.
-After Felix's death Aetius obtained the position of senior magister militum.
-Nevertheless, he left Italy to return to Gaul, where he defeated an army of plundering Goths near Arles, turned around and began a campaign in the Alps against plundering Iuthungi and Bagaudae in Raetia and Noricum.
-According to Wijnendaele, these actions of Aetius were carried out without the approval of the imperial government in Ravenna, and his campaigns in Gaul and Noricum were the result of the unwillingness of the army or of his Huns to participate in an overseas campaign against the Vandals in Africa.
-Instead of this he suppressed the raids in the north from where he easily could monitor the imperial seat of Ravenna, before campaigning against the Franks.
+After Felix's death, Aetius obtained the senior position of magister militum.
+Nevertheless, he left Italy to return to Gaul, where he defeated an army of plundering Goths near Arles, then turned to a campaign in the Alps against raiding Iuthungi and Bagaudae in Raetia and Noricum.

+According to Wijnendaele, Aetius carried out these actions without the approval of the imperial government in Ravenna, and his campaigns in Gaul and Noricum resulted from the unwillingness of the army, or of his Huns, to participate in an overseas campaign against the Vandals in Africa.
+Instead, he suppressed the raids in the north, from where he could easily monitor the imperial seat of Ravenna, before campaigning against the Franks.

-Rival between Aetius and Boniface
+Rivalry between Aetius and Bonifatius

-After the execution of Felix in 430, Aetius and Bonifatius remained as the most influential generals of the empire, both fighting for the favor of Placidia.
-In 432, Aetius held the consulate, an honorary function, but Bonifatius was recalled to Italy in that year, warmly received by Placidia and received the rank of patrician, also an honorary function.
-In addition, she gave him the senior comes et magister utriusque milities (commander-in-chief) position, while Aetius was deprived of his military command.
-With these decisions she created an explosive situation.
+After the execution of Felix in 430, Aetius and Bonifatius remained the most influential generals of the empire, competing for the favor of Galla Placidia.
+In 432, Aetius held the consulship, an honorary office.
+Bonifatius, however, was recalled to Italy that year and warmly received by Placidia, who gave him the rank of patrician, also an honorary office, as well as the senior comes et magister utriusque militiae (commander-in-chief) position, while Aetius was deprived of his military command.
+With these decisions, Placidia put the two generals on a collision course.